Types of Non-Hodgkin Lymphoma

 Both CLL and SLL are slow-growing diseases, although CLL, which is much more common, tends to grow more slowly.
 Treatment is the same for CLL and SLL.
 They are usually not curable with standard treatments, but depending on the stage and growth rate of the disease, most patients live longer than 10 years.
 Sometimes, these slow-growing lymphomas turn into a more aggressive type.

-For more detailed information, see our document Leukemia -- Chronic Lymphocytic.
+For more detailed information, see Chronic Lymphocytic Leukemia.

 Mantle cell lymphoma